azar3l/pyscan/README.md

 pyscan
 ======

-a python based portscanner for open ports in a network
+A python based portscanner for open ports in a network